q3769/conseq4j/README.md

 First, it is the API client's responsibility and concern that how tasks are submitted.
 If execution order is imperative, the client has to ensure that tasks are submitted in proper sequence to begin with.
 Fortunately, often times that is naturally the case e.g. when the client is under the management of a messaging provider running a single caller thread.
-Otherwise, if the client is multithreaded, then organically there is no such thing as sequence among the tasks submitted by different threads.
-When the client does not take specific measures to ensure the scheduling order among the submission threads, then by definition of concurrency, such submitted tasks are considered "safe" to execute in any order.
-With multithreading, though, it may not be trivial for the client to control the submission order among the concurrent threads, as Java does not provide a strong guarantee on thread scheduling.
-Without definitive task submission order in the first place, the sequencing capability of conseq4j will be rendered moot.
+However, if the client is multithreaded, then organically there is no such thing as sequence among the tasks submitted by the different concurrent threads.
+Those tasks are considered "safe" to execute in any order.
+It is not trivial to control the submission order among the concurrent threads, as Java does not provide a strong guarantee on thread scheduling.
+Without a definitive order of task submission in the first place, conseq4j's sequencing capability will be rendered moot.

-Second, when a certain submission sequence is established by the API client, it is then conseq4j's concern and responsibility that further execution of the submitted tasks is in the meaningful order and concurrency as promised.
+Second, when a certain submission sequence is established by the API client, e.g. via a managed caller thread, it is then conseq4j's concern and responsibility that further execution of the submitted tasks is in the meaningful order and concurrency as promised.
 Although having no control over how task submissions are scheduled, conseq4j does guarantee that tasks are received in the same order as their submissions.
 Also, a "fair" execution order is then guaranteed: Related tasks of the same